yala/Mirai/README.md

 What finetune the model, you will need the same dependencies, preprocessing and CSV file as listed above to validate Mirai.
 We recommend you first evaluate Mirai before you try to finetune it.

-#### Copyright
-Copyright Notice and Disclaimer.
-The software is Mirai Software, © MIT and MGH 2021 used with permission.
-All Rights Reserved.